← Back to blog

-This declaration is the mechanism by which your EU buyer claims the 0% preferential duty rate at their customs border.
+This statement is the mechanism by which your EU buyer claims the 0% preferential duty rate at their customs border.
 Without it, they must either pay standard EU import duty or go through a lengthier process to claim a refund after the fact.
-For a regular customer buying repeatedly from you, the absence of the declaration means they pay duty on every order — which either eats into their margin or causes them to find a closer supplier.
+For a regular customer buying repeatedly from you, the absence of the statement means they pay duty on every order — which either eats into their margin or causes them to find a closer supplier.
 See when a certificate of origin is required for context on the broader landscape of origin documentation.

 The Exact Wording Required